open-telemetry/oteps/text/0227-separate-semantic-conventions.md

   - [Reiley Yang](github.com/reyang)

 That is, Maintenance would initially continue to fall on (a subset of) the Technical committee.
-Approvers would start targeted at HTTP semantic convention stability and expand rapidly as we build momentum on semantic conventions.
+Approvers would start with exsiting semconv approvers in addition to targeted at HTTP semantic convention stability approvers and expand rapidly as we build momentum on semantic conventions.

 ## Prior art and alternatives